 Misconceptions about cancer causes can lead to unnecessary worry about your health.
 Find out whether there's any truth to these common myths about the causes of cancer.By Mayo Clinic Staff

-Before you panic, take a look at the facts.
+Before you panic, take a look at the reality behind these common myths.

-Fact: There's no conclusive evidence linking the use of underarm antiperspirants or deodorants with breast cancer, according to the National Cancer Institute and other research.
+Fact: There's no conclusive evidence linking the use of underarm antiperspirants or deodorants with breast cancer.

 Some reports have suggested that these products contain harmful substances such as aluminum compounds and parabens that can be absorbed through the skin or enter the body through nicks caused by shaving.
 No clinical studies have yet given a definitive answer to the question of whether these products cause breast cancer.
 But the evidence to date suggests these products don't cause cancer.

 If you're still concerned that your underarm antiperspirant or deodorant could increase your risk of cancer, choose products that don't contain chemicals that worry you.

 Fact: Plastic containers and wraps labeled as safe for use in the microwave don't pose a threat.

 There is some evidence that plastic containers that aren't intended for use in the microwave could melt and potentially leak chemicals into your food.
 Avoid microwaving plastic containers that were never intended for the microwave, such as margarine tubs, takeout containers or whipped topping bowls.

 Check to see that any container you use in the microwave is labeled as microwave-safe.

 Fact: More research is needed to understand the relationship between sugar in the diet and cancer.
 All kinds of cells, including cancer cells, depend on blood sugar (glucose) for energy.
 But giving more sugar to cancer cells doesn't make them grow faster.
 Likewise, depriving cancer cells of sugar doesn't make them grow more slowly.